A Personality-Guided Preference Aggregator for Ephemeral Group Recommendation: Experiments

 \subsection{Baselines}

-We compare our proposed PEGA model with the following state-of-the-art models, which can be broadly divided into predefined score aggregation methods (i.e., NFC-AVG, NCF-LM, and NCF-MAX) and data-driven preference-guided aggregation methods (i.e., AGREE, CubeRec, and GroupIM). \begin{itemize} \item \textbf{NCF-AVG}, \textbf{NCF-LM}, and \textbf{NCF-MAX} are based on the state-of-the-art individual recommendation model NCF \cite{he2017neural}, which replaces the inner product with a neural architecture to complete the recommendation task.
-We combine NCF with three predefined score aggregation strategies, including average (AVG), least misery (LM), and maximum satisfaction (MAX). \item \textbf{AGREE} \cite{cao2018attentive} is an attention-based neural group recommender that calculates item-specific attention weight of use by jointly training user-item and group-item interactions. \item \textbf{CubeRec} \cite{chen2022thinking} is an ephemeral group recommender that uses hypercube vector space to replace point embeddings of user's preference to represent group preference. \item \textbf{GoupIM} \cite{sankar2020groupim} is a recommender architecture-agnostic framework that maximizes user-group mutual information when regularizing the representation space of users and groups. \end{itemize}
+The proposed PEGA model is compared with the following state-of-the-art models, which can be broadly divided into \textit{predefined score aggregation methods} (i.e., NFC-AVG, NCF-LM and NCF-MAX), \textit{data-driven preference-guided aggregation methods} (i.e., AGREE, CubeRec, SGGCF and GroupIM), and \textit{rule-based personality-guided aggregation method} (i.e., NFC-Big5).

+\begin{itemize} \item \textbf{NCF-AVG}, \textbf{NCF-LM}, and \textbf{NCF-MAX} are based on the state-of-the-art individual recommendation model NCF \citep{he2017neural}, which replaces the inner product with a neural architecture to complete the recommendation task.
+NCF is combined with three predefined score aggregation strategies, including average (AVG), least misery (LM), and maximum satisfaction (MAX). \item \textbf{AGREE} \citep{cao2018attentive} is an attention-based neural group recommender that calculates item-specific attention weight of use by jointly training user-item and group-item interactions. \item \textbf{CubeRec} \citep{chen2022thinking} is an ephemeral group recommender that uses hypercube vector space to replace point embeddings of user's preference to represent group preference. \item \textbf{S$^2$-HHGR} \citep{zhang2021double} is an ephemeral group recommender using a hybrid approach that combines hierarchical hypergraph learning with self-supervised learning to enhance group representation. \item \textbf{SGGCF} \citep{Li2023SelfSupervisedGG} is an ephemeral group recommender that leverages self-supervised learning with two kinds of contrastive learning modules and a unified user-centered graph. \item \textbf{GoupIM} \citep{sankar2020groupim} is a recommender architecture-agnostic framework that maximizes user-group mutual information when regularizing the representation space of users and groups. \item \textbf{NCF-Big5} \citep{Rossi2016SocialUA} is a rule-based group recommender that takes into account users’ agreeableness factor of the Big-Five personality traits.
+It utilizes the NCF model to derive user and item embeddings and assigns higher weights to users with higher agreeableness scores when aggregating the group preference score.
+The first 20 dimensions of $P_u$ (which include the user's implicit agreeableness dimension information) are mapped to a discrete value between 1 and 5 to obtain the personal value mentioned in \cite{Rossi2016SocialUA}.